Munchauz3n/arch-linux-installer/GUIDE.md

 ```

 - Video drivers.
- - **vesa** - Driver does not provide acceleration but will work with most hardware.
+ - **xf86-video-vesa** - Driver does not provide acceleration but will work with most hardware.
 It can be installed as a fallback to other drivers if for whatever reason they fail.
  - **xf86-video-intel** - intall for Intel integrated graphics.
  - **xf86-video-nouveau** - intall for NVidia GPUs.
  - **xf86-video-amdgpu** - intall for AMD GPUs from GCN 3 and newer (Radeon Rx 300 or higher).